kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *making sales above everything else*

 ### UNCLEAR VISION OR RULES
 > Organization is perceived as lacking a clear vision or rules.
-The top leadership might have a strategy but there is no consensus on the ground on what it actually is, its impact and how employees should execute on their part of the grand scheme.
-A lack of clear rules causes confusion, egos clashing when people have very different opinions on what is the right way to do things.
+The top leadership might have a strategy but there is no consensus on the ground on what it is, its impact, and how employees should execute on their part of the grand scheme.
+A lack of clear rules leads to confusion and egos clashing when people have very different opinions on what is the right way to do things.

 __Exemplary statements reported by employees:__